sahil7303/200-days/README.md

 # 200-days
-### day 1:
+### Day 1:
        insertion and deletion of a node in doubly linked list

 ### Day 2: Insertion and Deletion of a node in singly Linked List.
        Searching in singly Linked List